 Add a recipient: Click to add a recipient.
-Name: Enter a name for the recipient.Type: Select from the list: FTP Host: Enter the server's IP address or hostname.
-If you enter a hostname, make sure that a DNS server is specified under System > Network > IPv4 and IPv6.
-Port: Enter the port number used by the FTP server.
-The default is 21.
-Folder: Enter the path to the directory where you want to store files.
-If this directory doesn't already exist
+Name: Enter a name for the recipient.
+Type: Select from the list:

-- Folder: Enter the path to the directory where you want to store files.
-If this directory doesn't already exist on the FTP server, you will get an error message when uploading files. - Username: Enter the username for the login.
-Password: Enter the password for the login. - Use temporary file name: Select to upload files with temporary, automatically generated filenames.
+- FTP (i - Host: Enter the server's IP address or hostname.
+If you enter a hostname, make sure that a DNS server is specified under System > Network > IPv4 and IPv6. - Port: Enter the port number used by the FTP server.
+The default is 21. - Folder: Enter the path to the directory where you want to store files.
+If this directory doesn't already exist on the FTP server, you will get an error message when uploading files. - Username: Enter the username for the login. - Password: Enter the password for the login. - Use temporary file name: Select to upload files with temporary, automatically generated filenames.
 The files get renamed to the desired names when the upload completes.
-If the upload is aborted/interrupted,
+If the upload is aborted/interrupted, you don't get any corrupt files.
+However, you probably still get the temporary files.
+This way you know that all files that have the desired name are correct.